master-spartacus/Simple-Http-Server-in-C/README.md

 # Simple-Http-Server-in-C
 This is a simple Http Server which will accept requests and parses them and resposnds to the web browser client.

+# Build Instructions